grappeefruitt/grappeefruitt/README.md

 - 🌱 I love **Dancing, Skiing and Tennis**

-- 👯 I have profound knowledge with **DataGrip, Python, SQL, Tableau, PowerBI**
+- 👯 I have profound knowledge in **DataGrip, Python, SQL, Tableau, PowerBI**

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/ella-sun-231aaa1b6/](https://www.linkedin.com/in/ella-sun-231aaa1b6/)